Hyperfocus: The ADHD Phenomenon of Intense Fixation

-A common — but confusing — symptom of ADHD is called “hyperfocus,” or the ability to zero in intensely on an interesting project or activity for hours at a time.
+Hyperfocus, a common — but confusing — symptom of ADHD, is the ability to zero in intensely on an interesting project or activity for hours at a time.

-How Does Hyperfocus Affect Children and Adults with ADHD?
+Hyperfocus: How Does It Affect Children and Adults with ADHD?

-For children, the object of “hyperfocus” might be playing a video game or watching TV.
-For adults, it might be shopping or surfing the Internet.
+For children, the object of hyperfocus might be playing a video game or watching TV.
+Adults might hyperfocus on social media or shopping.
 But whatever holds the attention, the result is the same: Unless something or someone interrupts, hours drift by as important tasks and relationships fall by the wayside.

 “People who think ADHD means having a short attention span misunderstand what ADHD is,” says Kathleen Nadeau, Ph.D., a psychologist in Silver Spring, Maryland, and the author of ADD-Friendly Ways to Organize Your Life.
 “A better way to look at it is that people with ADHD have a disregulated attention system.”

 Like distractibility, hyperfocus is thought to result from abnormally low levels of dopamine, a neurotransmitter that is particularly active in the brain’s frontal lobes.
 This dopamine deficiency makes it hard to “shift gears” to take up boring-but-necessary tasks.